f1337/f1337.github.io/scratchpad/idea-documents.md

 ## What are they?

-A short structured format, designed to help facilitate group/team problem-solving.
+A short template for presenting structured decisions .

 ## Who may write an Idea Document?